Safi Rauf: Taliban captivity

 In November 2021, following approval from the Taliban and United States government, Safi Rauf and his brother Anees Khalil began humanitarian work in Kabul, helping evacuate Afghans from the country.

 On December 18, senior officials from Taliban's General Directorate of Intelligence approached the brothers and requested they provide an interview, claiming that all foreigners were required to provide such.
 Following this interview, Safi, Anees, and three British nationals were taken captive on suspicion of espionage and were placed "in rooms that were 8 feet by 8 feet, with no phones, blankets, mattresses or sunlight."
 The brothers stated that during their captivity, both were tortured by their captors; both brothers attempted a hunger strike in a bid to be released.
 In mid-March, both captees' families were permitted 15 minutes by the Taliban to speak with Safi and Anees.

 The American State Department and Biden administration conducted a months-long negotiation effort to secure the release of both brothers.
 On March 31, the brothers were informed they were going to be released and told their captivity was "a misunderstanding".
 In total, both were held captive for 105 days and were released into U.S. custody on April 1, 2022.
 The brothers were flown to a U.S. military base in Qatar before returning to the United States.

+Accusations of misconduct

+The United States Institute of Peace sued the Human First Coalition in 2022, stating that although Rauf and the organization had received a $600,000 payment to evacuate USIP personnel from Afghanistan, it failed to do so and did not return the money.
+Rauf stated that the money had been intended as a donation to Human First and denied having any obligation to return it to USIP.
+In addition, Sarah Teske, Human First's strategic director for several months in 2021, raised concerns about how money raised was spent, stating that "nobody could tell me where the money was going."
+An auditing organization hired by Human First to assess the situation reported to have found "red flags" that "could be linked to wire fraud or money laundering."
+Rauf argued that the existence of the audit demonstrated the good faith of Human First Coalition.
+Archewell began supporting the Human First Coalition in December of 2021 with a grant, but halted further aid after accusations of misconduct arose in February 2023.
+The organization was also accused by hundreds of Afghan refugees of mistreating them due to the absence of medical care, drinking water, and safe food at the organization's "safe house" in Pakistan.